JnsLns/ptb_experiment_template/README.md

 * *Trial generation works but is not very well documented as of yet.*

 *The documentation below is somewhat work in progress and may thus seem a little erratic at times.
-Note however that the code itelf contains relatively detailed instructions how to use it.*
+Note however that the code itself contains relatively detailed instructions on how to use it.*

 # Psychophysics experiment template using MATLAB & Psychtoolbox 3